UNINETTSigma2/documentation/getting_help/two_factor_authentication.md

 # One-time-pad (OTP) / Two-factor authentication #

-All login nodes on Betzy, Fram, Saga and NIRD now offers two-factor authentication on SSH.
+All login nodes on Betzy, Fram, Saga and NIRD now require two-factor authentication when connecting through SSH.

 To set up two-factor authentication for your user, follow these steps: